Capstone project in criminology

 Students should take this course in Semester 1, however those with exceptional reasons (e.g. study abroad) may apply to the Department for special approval to complete the course in Semester 2.

 By the end of the course, students are expected to have the ability to:

 - Analyse a topic of study with critical and reflexive perspectives;

 - Articulate their learning experience into a written paper, other forms of creative output or community activities;

-- Communicate the outcome of their study and their conceptually informed views to a public audience;
+- Communicate the outcome of their study and their sociologically informed views to a public audience;

 - Participate in group environment as well as in a larger community.

 Becker, Howard S. 1986.
 Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article, with a chapter by Pamela Richards.
 Chicago: University of Chicago Press.